corna/me_cleaner/README.md

  * Removes any partition except for the fundamental one (FTPR)
  * Corrects the FPT checksum

+Don't forget to power cycle your PC after flashing the modified ME image (power off and power on, not just reboot).

 Current status:

 | Architecture  | Status		|